tidalcycles/tidal-midi/doc/synth-mapping.md

 ### Using our custom synth mapping in emacs

 To use your mapping, we need to integrate it within emacs.
 If you already have a setup for tidal-midi the following changes need to be made within your `tidal.el`.
-In addition to importing `Sound.Tidal.MIDI.Context` import `Sound.Tidal.MIDI.Streichfett` and create a new stream `f1` and pass `fettController` to `midiStream` instead of `keysController`.
+In addition to importing `Sound.Tidal.MIDI.Context` import `Sound.Tidal.MIDI.Streichfett` and create a new stream `f1` and pass `fettController` to `midiStream` instead of `synthController`.

 Restart emacs, start up tidal and try out the Streichfett specific phaser param on `f1`.